 The name and the historical source

-The great building, a great church and the best-known landmarks in Reykjavík
+Hallgrímskirkja is a great building, a great church, and one the best-known landmarks in Reykjavík.

-Today Hallgrímskirkja is one of the most famous landmarks in Reykjavík and probably one of the best-known landmarks in Iceland alongside some of our renowned waterfalls, basalt column sites, iceberg lagoons and hot springs.
+Hallgrímskirkja church is one of the most famous landmarks in Reykjavík and probably one of the best-known landmarks in Iceland, alongside some of our other renowned waterfalls like Gullfoss and Dettifoss, basalt column sites like Stuðlagil and Gerðuberg, iceberg lagoons like Jökulsárlón, and hot springs like Strokkur.
 It is probably the most photographed item in Iceland.
-As a church, it is a wonderful and peaceful place to attend service and find a sanctuary for prayers.
-It has overcome most of the criticism and is considered by many an important and beautiful construction.
-The 73-meter tower is one of the most popular observation panels in Iceland welcoming hundreds of visitors every day of the year.
-Today it is very very difficult for anyone in Reykjavík to imagine the city without this greatly admired church.
+As a church, it is a wonderful and peaceful place to attend services and find a sanctuary for prayer.
+Hallgrímskirkja church has overcome most of the criticism and is considered by many to be an important and beautiful construction with great architecture.